mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 If a community plugin doesn’t not make it through the review process, it may still be added to the Marketplace and market as “Beta” via a label.
 The reviewers make a case by case decision if the quality of a plugin is sophisticated enough to be added to the Marketplace.
 Security and functional review and Item 1, 2, 3 and 5 from the [Product Requirements Checklist](#requirements-for-adding-community-plugin-to-the-marketplace) must be fulfilled for beta plugin.

 Given that it must be made clear in the Marketplace UI that a plugin is in beta, all beta plugins must only be visible on Mattermost Servers that support labels, which is Mattermost v5.20.

+### Take down Policy
+If a S2 and above security issue or bug that prevents the usage of the plugin for many users is not fixed within 14 days, the plugin gets taken from the Marketplace.
+It may be resubmitted, once the issue is resolved.
+Mattermost reserved the right to take down plugins at any time if a fix for a security issue is not forthcoming or the issue is critical enough to justify an immediate takedown.